hue881/hue881.github.io/mcs/2026/fall/math/SAT/welcome/index.md

 ### Bring Your Own Device — Please Read

 The SAT is now fully digital, so this class uses digital practice that mirrors the real exam whenever possible. **Students bring their own device.
-The school does not provide loaner laptops or tablets for this class** — there are none available to lend, so a device left at home cannot be replaced on the spot.
+The school does not provide loaner laptops or tablets for this class** — there are only a few available for class, so a device left at home cannot be replaced on the spot.
 School Wi-Fi is available and the bring-your-own-device policy is approved.

 **Devices that run Bluebook**, College Board's official testing app: a Windows laptop or tablet, a Mac laptop, an iPad, or a **school-managed** Chromebook.
 A personal Chromebook or a phone will not work — Bluebook does not run on either.
 Screens must be at least 10 inches for laptops and 8 inches for tablets, and the battery should hold a 3-hour charge, since outlets in our room are limited.